hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 As Somakhya and Lootika were wondering whether to stay on or go do some sky-gazing Sharvamanyu arrived: “Hey we need not play chess.
-Since you two are around I suggest we ply the planchette\!
+Since you two are around I suggest we ply the planchette!
 You have an uncanny ability to get real ghosts into the machine.”
 Somakhya and Lootika agreed that it might be a good thing for the gloomy evening.